dentarg/auth0-blog/_posts/2015-08-11-create-your-first-ember-2-dot-0-app-from-authentication-to-calling-an-api.markdown

 <div class="alert alert-danger alert-icon">
   <i class="icon-budicon-487"></i>
-  <strong>This post is out of date.</strong> The EmberJS framework and Auth0's has been through many changes since the publication of this article.
+  <strong>This post is out of date.</strong> The EmberJS framework has been through many deprecations and changes since the publication of this article.
 Please check out our new <a href="https://auth0.com/blog/emberjs-authentication-tutorial/">EmberJS Authentication Tutorial</a> to learn how to quickly build ambitious apps with EmberJS 2 and add authentication the right way.
 </div>

 > This is a guest post by [Diego Poza](https://twitter.com/diegopoza).
 He is a systems engineer who is passionate about technology.
 He works as a developer lead and specializes in emerging technologies, architecture, and technical writing.
 You can follow him on his [blog](http://southworks.com/blog/author/dpoza/)